 Teachers and prefects monitor the grounds during break.
 During break pupils may not go into any area beyond the tennis courts or swimming pool or any area close to the Prep School classes.
 Pupils are permitted to play on the all-purpose courts during break but must remove their school shoes or wear takkies.
-No ball games may be played on the concrete slab.
 Pupils are expected to ensure that litter is placed in the rubbish bins after break.
 Electronic devices may not be used at break without the express permission of a teacher.
 PEPPS encourages face to face socialisation during break.